 The liquid metal battery operates silently, is emissions-free and has no moving parts.

-Ambri’s liquid metal battery technology is unique - it has distinct properties and performance capabilities - and is unlike any other battery technology in the world.
+Ambri's liquid metal battery technology is unique - it has distinct properties and performance capabilities.
 As a result, Ambri has secured a strong intellectual property position.
-The company has filed or has licensing rights to more than 30 domestic and international patents and patent applications and continues to pursue broad coverage.
+The company has filed or has licensing rights to more than 35 domestic and international patents and patent applications and continues to pursue broad coverage.